Online Medical Assistant Programs: Comparing Schools in Michigan

 What funding is available for online medical assistant students in Michigan?

 In Michigan, qualified candidates are eligible to receive training for growing, in-demand career fields at little to no cost to them.
-You can visit the Michigan Works!
-Service Center to learn more about medical assisting programs, training grants, and other services you may qualify for.
-Online medical assistants at accredited schools are also eligible for federal financial aid and school-administered scholarships.
+The Michigan Works Service Center helps prospective students learn more about medical assisting programs, training grants, and other services you may qualify for.
+Online medical assistants at accredited schools are also eligible for financial aid and school-administered scholarships.

 What is the average cost of an online medical assistant program in Michigan?

 The average cost of a Michigan-based online medical assistant program depends on the length and type of degree you’re pursuing.
+There are accelerated online MA programs and evening online programs that are best fit for busy students trying to balance their education with work and family obligations.
 For example, Henry Ford College offers a 15-month certificate program for $3,987 but for those seeking an associate degree in medical assisting, the cost can easily exceed $18,000.
+The program at Siena Heights University costs $4,000, which seems to be about the average.
+The tuition at Grand Rapids Community College comes in at $8,675, but it includes a number of expenses including:

 What subjects do medical assistant programs in Michigan cover?